integr8ly/integreatly-operator/test-cases/fixtures/test-template.md

 ---
 # See the metatadata section in the README.md for details on the
 # allowed fields and values
-estimate: 1h
-tags:
-  - automated
+automation:
-  - per-build
+  - INTLY-0000
 components:
   - product-3scale
   - product-amq
-  - product-fuse
-  - product-codeready
-  - product-sso
-  - product-ups
-  - product-data-sync
+environemnts:
-  - monitoring
+  - osd-fresh-install
-  - openshift
+  - rhpds
+estimate: 1h
 targets:
   - 0.0.0
-automation:
+tags:
+  - automated
-  - INTLY-0000
+  - destructive
 ---

 # [ID] - [Title]